f5devcentral/f5-rseries-training/docs/rseries_appliances.rst

   :align: center
   :scale: 70%

-In the back of the DC power model (future) are 2 power supplies and DC inputs.
-The system ships with one power supply included, and the second is optional.
+In the back of the DC power model there are 2 power supplies and DC inputs.
+If ordered with the F5-OPT-DC-R4XXX DC power option, the system ships with both power supplies included.
 The back of the system also has a **Chassis Ground Terminal** which can be used when performing maintenance.

 .. image:: images/rseries_appliances/image3d.png
   :align: center